 The internet has changed a lot about the way we experience the world around us.
 From how we communicate with each other, to the choices we make when we shop and bank, convenience is key.
 Not long ago, we needed to visit a brick and mortar financial institution to complete any transaction.
-The introduction of online and mobile banking brought convenience to our fingertips, but it does come with a downside – concerns about security.
+The introduction of online and mobile banking brought convenience to our fingertips, but you should be cautious about your personal information.
 As your local credit union, Orion FCU is committed to keeping your financial health top of mind and we take your financial security seriously.

 If you are not taking the proper precautions to keep your data secure, it can be easy for your personal information to end up in the wrong hands.
 In 2017 alone, there were nearly 17 million U.S. victims of identity fraud, a new all-time high.
 With more than a billion online and mobile banking users worldwide, identity thieves are just waiting for an opportunity to strike.
 At Orion, we have tested and proven security measures in place, but we also encourage you to take action to protect your own financial information.
 Here are a few tips to help you get started.